-If they are high enough resolution, they can also be used as a convenient document scanner.
-The overhead mounted camera is also an alternative to the flatbed scanner.
+If they are high enough resolution, they can also be used as a convenient document scanner potentially a lot more portable than a flatbed scanner.
 Some are supplied with software which will sequence pages automatically, and the resolution is often good enough for emailing contracts.
 Archivists will also appreciate the ability to capture uneven documents – handy for running OCR (Optical Character Recognition) on bound books.

 When choosing the best system for you, you need to look at where you will be displaying your image.
 In cases like video conferencing it’s more convenient to use USB, so it appears like a webcam in the software.
 This is great for software like Zoom which allows for second webcams in video conferences.
 Some conference and classroom setup are better equipped for connecting using HDMI, which can be plugged straight into a video projector (opens in new tab) with no logging into computers or admin passwords.